 Localization is a core strategy for us.
 We believe in producing parts where they’re consumed, whenever possible.
-To support our customers, we have production facilities in USA, Mexico and China, as well as a support and distribution facility In France.
+To support our customers, we have production facilities in USA, Mexico, Europe and China.
 This allows us to have a manufacturing presence close to the locations where our customers are producing finished products.
 Manufacturing location decisions can be made per part, depending on part complexity, labor content, supply chain risk level, unpredictable demand, and more.

 Because of our diverse manufacturing facilities, we’re able to produce parts through the lowest risk and most efficient methods.
 For example, some of our customers supply the same rubber components in both the USA and China.
 By producing the component in two locations, at both our China and US facilities, we’re able to speed time for production and minimize risk of component production and shipping delays.